cmembrez/Bigdata-Game-Data-Analysis/README.md

 While the first three parts are about in-game data, this last part is about chat data.
 But without any text analysis.
 The instructions were to understand the strength and relationships among users.
 I used Neo4J and its language Cypher.
+A few Cypther queries are available in the folder .\graphanalytics.